CheXbert: Combining Automatic Labelers and Expert Annotations for Accurate Radiology Report Labeling Using BERT: Analysis

 \subsection{Report Changes with Backtranslation}

 We analyze the phrasing and vocabulary changes that backtranslation introduces into the reports.
 Backtranslation frequently rephrases text.
 For instance, the sentence ``redemonstration of multiple right-sided rib fractures” is backtranslated to ``redemonstration of several rib fractures of the right side”.
-Backtranslation also introduces some error: the phrase “left costophrenic angle” is translated to ``left costophrine angle” (``costophrine” is not a word), and the phrase ``left anterior chest wall pacer in place" is backtranslated to ``pacemaker on the left front of the chest wall", which omits the critical attribute of being in place.
+Backtranslation also introduces some error: the phrase “left costophrenic angle” is backtranslated to ``left costophrine angle” (``costophrine” is not a word), and the phrase ``left anterior chest wall pacer in place" is backtranslated to ``pacemaker on the left front of the chest wall", which omits the critical attribute of being in place.
 In many examples, the backtranslated text paraphrases medical vocabulary into possible semantic equivalents: “cutaneous" becomes ``skin", ``left clavicle" becomes ``left collarbone", ``osseous'' becomes ``bone" or ``bony", ``anterior" becomes ``front", and ``rib fracture" becomes ``broken ribs".
 More backtranslations with analyses are provided in Table \ref{tab:backtranslation} of the Appendix.
+Additionally, a physician validated that the backtranslation outputs used correct radiology language and maintained the semantics of the original report.
+The results are provided in Table \ref{tab:physician_backtrans} of the Appendix.